RaselParvejABC/nexis-ultimate/README.md

-#Nexis Ultimate
+# Nexis Ultimate

-## This was a job task for Frontend Developer Internship Application.
+> This was a job task for Frontend Developer Internship Application at Nexis Limited Bangladesh.

 ## Overview (Features and Techs)